Percy Jackson: Magical animal companions

 Percy has several animal companions.
 The first is Blackjack, a black pegasus that Percy liberates from the Princess Andromeda in The Sea of Monsters.
 Blackjack is referred to as a "mare" in The Sea of Monsters, but is called a stallion in all later books.
 Blackjack becomes Percy's personal steed and companion.
 Blackjack is unfailingly loyal to Percy, and on several occasions manages to save Percy's life.
 Blackjack always calls Percy "boss" and is quite fond of sugar cubes and doughnuts.

 Percy's second magical companion is Mrs. O'Leary, who is introduced in the fourth novel, Battle of the Labyrinth.
 She is a hellhound whom he receives from Daedalus before the inventor dies.
 Though Mrs. O'Leary is described as "the size of a tank", the magical veil known as the Mist causes her to appear as a poodle to mortals.
 Percy often refers to her as "his dog".
 Percy sometimes uses Mrs. O'Leary's ability to "shadow travel" to cross large distances almost instantaneously.
 His brother Tyson and friend Charles Beckendorf are Mrs. O'Leary's other caretakers, though she is also fond of Nico di Angelo.

 Percy also knows a hippocampus named Rainbow, who likes Tyson.
 It first appears in The Sea of Monsters, where it helps Percy and his friends enter Luke Castellan's boat Princess Andromeda.
 It later saves Tyson's life and returns to help the two brothers on several occasions.

 Percy has also traveled with a small calico kitten called Small Bob by Bob the Titan.
 Small Bob was accidentally created by one of Atlas's servants who was attempting to summon a group of spartoi.
 When Percy is trapped in Tartarus during The House of Hades, Annabeth, Bob, and he find and travel with the kitten.
 He is fond of Bob and protective of the traveling group, leading Bob to call him "a good monster".
 Small Bob can transform into a full sized saber-toothed tiger at will and occasionally appears as a skeleton for a few seconds at a time.
 His purr is disproportionately loud for an animal of his size.
 Small Bob remains in Tartarus with Iapetus to help hold open the Doors of Death.
 It is unclear if he lives or dies, but he is not mentioned again.

 Description

 Percy is described as handsome, with messy jet black hair, a Mediterranean complexion, and sea-green eyes like his father Poseidon.
 His mother notes that Percy looked just like his father, and his friend Hazel says that he has the looks of a Roman god.
+In the 2010 and 2013 films, this description is retained.
+However, in the Disney+ series, he has blonde curly hair and blue eyes.